-We've been fortunate enough to see demos of HDR working on Samsung devices, as well as the Sony XZ Premium and there is now live content from Netflix offer HDR on some devices.
-We also saw the LG G6 playing a Dolby Vision demo at launch of that device, although with the launch of the iPhone X, we've now seen a lot more of it.
+We've been fortunate enough to see HDR working on several phones in the last 12 months, with Netflix offering HDR on some devices.
+We also saw the LG G6 playing a Dolby Vision demo at launch of that device.
+Plus, with the launch of the iPhone X, we've now seen a lot more of it.

 If you've seen HDR content on TV, then you know what to expect: colour are richer, there's better contrast and brighter highlights.
 HDR makes everything look better and this is certainly an exciting evolution: if you watch Netflix on your tablet or smartphone in bed, it's going to look better.

 However, the size of the display means that the effect isn't as profound.
 While HDR looks better than not-HDR on your mobile device, you don't get that punch-in-your-face wow effect that you will on a huge TV - the bigger screen just makes for a bigger experience.

 This is where technology often falls over, when there's no actual content to support the abilities of the devices.

 In the case of HDR and Dolby Vision, it's really only Netflix and Amazon Video streaming HDR content to your TV.
 Both services confirmed that they are offering HDR content to mobile devices and if you have a compatible phone, the Netflix is a good source of HDR entertainment.
 Netflix has followed this through, and is regularly updating its list of compatible devices.

 Currently, only the LG G6 and the new Apple devices are Dolby Vision compatible.